 Current Policy - What Exists Today in the Community Recognition Policy Proposed Policy - If the information in a specific section is unchanged, or has required minimal revision to terminology only, "No change" will appear.
 Rationale - Why changes (deletions and/or additions) to the revised policy were made.
 November 11 - Remembrance Day, to honour the memory of all Canadians who served their country in times of war December 6 - National Day of Remembrance and Action on Violence Against Women OBSERVING TRAGIC EVENTS The Mayor or Acting Mayor may direct that the clock tower be lit to recognize a sudden and significant local, national or international tragic event that impacts the community.
 These lightings may displace or interrupt a previously scheduled recognition activity.
 In this case, the requesting organizations/individual will be given as much notice as possible about any changes to their previously scheduled lighting.
 Strategic Communications staff will work with the requestor to reschedule their lighting.
-Note: The City may choose to recognize anniversaries of tragic events through tower lighting/dimming on the first, fifth, 10 th and subsequent anniversaries at five-year intervals thereafter.
+Note: The City may choose to recognize anniversaries of tragic events through tower lighting/dimming on the first, fifth, 10th and subsequent anniversaries at five-year intervals thereafter.
 New section.
-When unplanned, tragic events take place, the Mayor or Acting Mayor may provide direction to acknowledge the incident through a clock tower lighting or dimming.
-Past examples of this include the Humboldt bus accident, the Riya Rajkumar tragedy and the New Zealand Mosque shootings.
+When unplanned, tragic events take place, the Mayor or Acting Mayor may provide direction to acknowledge the incident through a cloc tower lighting or dimming.
+Past examples of this include the Humboldt bus accident the Riya Rajkumar tragedy and the New Zealand Mosque shootings.
 Authority to initiate these lightings would be limited to the Mayor or Acting Mayor.
 Lightings for unplanned, tragic events will be focused on the clock tower only, similar to Community Recognition lightings.
 The colour used will be dimmed white, unless otherwise requested by the Mayor or Acting Mayor.
-TYPES OF RECOGNITION Community/non-profit groups and organizations TYPES OF RECOGNITION Non-profit groups and organizations may qualify Reference to "community" has been may qualify for one of the following types of recognition, as appropriate 1.
-Community flag raising (on a flag pole for one of the following types of recognition: Community flag raising - on a flag pole removed; groups that qualify under the criteria may not be strictly "community" groups.
+TYPES OF RECOGNITION TYPES OF RECOGNITION Community/non-profit groups and organizations Non-profit groups and organizations may qualify Reference to "community" has been for one of the following types of recognition:

+1. Community flag raising - on a flag pole